 TACIS has managed to Contextualise the unit content or delivery methods to suit the enrolled learners.

 Learner Educational and Support Services

-A range of support services are available free of charge to Students and are confidential.
-This will include, as appropriate:
+A range of support services are available free of charge to Learners including as appropriate:

 • Counselling – general or personal, support and referrals